You Can Buy a New 1970 Dodge Charger Again

 Power comes from the infamous Hellcat 6.2-liter V8 with 707 hp.
 This, combined with the ultra-lightweight of the body, takes these remakes way beyond stock 1970 Charger capabilities.
 A Tremec six-speed manual transmission backs the Hellcat engine.

-For the suspension, Fox custom-valve shocks combine with large front and rear sway bars.
+Fox custom-valve shocks combine with large front and rear sway bars for the suspension.
 Wilwood disc brakes are at each corner, with Forgeline 18-inch wheels wrapped in Toyo Proxes R888R tires.

 Is the new 1970 Dodge Charger a better deal than the original?